IAS 36, goodwill, intangibles, PPE impairment disclosures, VIU basis, climate change, Russia Ukraine war

 Situation in Ukraine and collateral consequences

-The Company’s operations in Ukraine consist of a steel plant, which produced 1.2 million tonnes of steel in 2022 (4.9 million tonnes in 2021), and (captive) mines that produced 4.9 million tonnes of iron ore in 2022 (11.7 million tonnes in 2021); the related property, plant and equipment had a carrying value of 0.6 billion (including impairment charge as discussed below) on the Company’s statement of financial position at December 31, 2022 (2.3 billion at December 31, 2021).
-In 2022, the Company’s Ukrainian operations (and in particular its Kryvyi Rih steel plant) recorded 1.1 million of steel shipments (4.6 million tonnes in 2021), generating 1.4 billion of sales (4.1 billion in 2021) including 0.4 billion of sales (0.9 billion in 2021) to customers located in Ukraine.
+The Company’s operations in Ukraine consist of a steel plant, which produced 1.6 million tonnes of steel (mainly billets, rebars, wire rods, light sections and merchant bars) in 2024 (1.0 million tonnes in 2023), and (captive) mines that produced 7.8 million tonnes of iron ore in 2024 (4.6 million tonnes in 2023); the related carrying amount of property, plant and equipment remained unchanged at 0.7 billion on the Company’s statement of financial position at December 31, 2024 as compared to December 31, 2023.
+In 2024, the Company’s Ukrainian operations (and in particular its Kryvyi Rih steel plant) recorded 1.5 million of steel shipments (0.9 million tonnes in 2023), generating 1.6 billion of sales (1.2 billion in 2023) including 0.5 billion of sales (0.5 billion in 2023) to customers located in Ukraine.

-The increased geopolitical risks induced by the war in Ukraine have adversely impacted global macroeconomic conditions leading to inflationary pressure, rising interest rates and energy costs.
-As of October 1, 2022, when goodwill is tested for impairment, discount rates applied for value in use calculations include a higher risk-free rate as compared to October 1, 2021.
-While rising energy costs have weighed on the Company’s profitability in the second half of 2022, the Company has taken mitigating actions, as it has adapted production levels, optimized energy consumption and has been able to announce and will implement certain increases in steel selling prices.
+The increased geopolitical risks induced by the war in Ukraine have adversely impacted global macroeconomic conditions leading to inflationary pressure, rising interest rates and energy costs since early 2022.
+In 2023, while energy prices declined and inflationary pressure started to dissipate, high interest rates continued to constrain activity.
+As of October 1, 2024, when goodwill was tested for impairment, discount rates applied for value in use calculations included lower country risk premiums, in particular in Ukraine, while the higher risk-free rate remained relatively stable as compared to October 1, 2023.
+While the Company expects near-term demand to remain subdued, given the low inventory environment, especially in Europe, it expects restocking activity to supplement real demand improvement in time.

 NOTE 5: GOODWILL, INTANGIBLE AND TANGIBLE ASSETS (extract 1)